 Prospective majors should take Spanish 301 in the fall, or as soon as possible, pending placement at that level.
 Those who begin at a lower level can still schedule the remaining coursework for the major program without difficulty, but should consult with the Spanish Department for advising.
 All students who have previously studied Spanish for more than a year MUST take the Spanish placement test.
 Those who have studied one year or less MAY take the placement test or enroll in Spanish 103.
 Spanish 101 is reserved for students who have never studied Spanish; it meets five days a week.
 If you have questions, contact Becky Best (firstname.lastname@example.org).

 Students interested in the program should take WGS 120 in their first or second year.
 Our 200-level courses do not have pre-requisites and work towards an array of Gettysburg College Curriculum goals, notably the Interdisciplinary, Conceptualizing Diversity, Global Understanding and Humanities or Social Science goals.
 Students planning to major and study abroad should note that WGS 300 is offered in the Fall and are strongly encouraged to take WGS 300 prior to the capstone sequence WGS 340-400 to be taken senior year (fall and spring).
-For advising assistance over the summer, contact Prof. Nathalie Lebon at email@example.com.
+For advising, contact Joyce Sprague(email@example.com).

 Building: College Union Building

 Room Number: 250

 Phone: (717) 337-6901

 Office Hours: M-F 8:00-4:30, closed 12:00pm - 1:00pm for lunch

 myFYDashboard and Course Registration Resources: